 Barnett Newman is born on January 29 in his parents’ home at 480 Cherry Street on the Lower East Side of Manhattan.

 Newman’s parents, Abraham and Anna (born c.
-1874 and 1882, respectively), are Jewish immigrants who arrived in New York City from Lomza, Russian Poland, in 1900.
+1874 and 1882, respectively), are Jewish immigrants who arrived 1900 in New York City from Lomza, a Polish town, then under Russian rule.
 Abraham makes a living selling sewing-machine heads to garment workers.

 Barney, as he is known to family and friends, is the eldest child, a previous son having died in infancy.
 Three younger siblings will follow: George, Gertrude, and Sarah.
 When he reaches school age, Barney attends P.S.
 2 on Henry Street in lower Manhattan.